Brandon Boyd: Personal life

 In the spring of 2011, Boyd made a large mural at the Hurley Space Gallery in order to raise awareness about single use plastics and their harmful effects on the world's oceans.
 Boyd is involved with many organizations and charitable causes and in 2003, along with his Incubus bandmates, he founded the 501(c)(3) non-profit The Make Yourself Foundation, which has raised over $1.4 million for various philanthropic causes locally and globally.
 The organization has awarded grant funding to over 60 nonprofit organizations.

-In a 2024 Rolling Stone Interview, Boyd stated he is married and that his wife is a fan of Lizzo.
+In a 2024 Rolling Stone interview, Boyd stated that his wife, former ballerina Sarah Hay, is a fan of Lizzo.
 Lizzo would later join Incubus for a performance of “Aqueous Transmission" at the Hollywood Bowl.